XpiritBV/ContainerWorkshop-Docs/Lab3-DockerizingNETCore.md

 - [Build container images](#build)
 - [Running SQL Server in a Docker container](#sql)

+## Prerequisites
+Make sure you have completed [Lab 1 - Getting Started](Lab1-GettingStarted.md).

-## <a name="run"></a>Run existing application
+## <a name="run"></a>Run the application
 We will start with running the existing ASP.NET Core application from Visual Studio.
 Make sure you have cloned the Git repository, or return to [Lab 1 - Getting Started](Lab1-GettingStarted.md) to clone it now if you do not have the sources.

 Switch to the `Start` branch by using this command:

 ```cmd
 git checkout start
 ```

-> ##### Important

-> Make sure you have switched to the `start` branch to use the right .NET solution.
-If you are still on the `master` branch, you will use the completed solution.

-> Make sure you have configured 'Docker Desktop' to run Linux containers.
-> If your VS2017 debugger won't start and attach, reset 'Docker Desktop' to its factory defaults and recreate network shares by using the settings screen.

 Open the solution `ContainerWorkshop.sln` in Visual Studio.
 Take your time to navigate the code and familiarize yourself with the various projects in the solution.
 You should be able to identify these:

 - `GamingWebApp`, an ASP.NET MVC Core frontend
 - `Leaderboard.WebAPI`, an ASP.NET Core Web API

 For now, the SQL Server for Linux container instance is providing the developer backend for data storage.
 This will be changed later on.
-Make sure you run the SQL Server as described in [Lab 2](https://github.com/XpiritBV/ContainerWorkshop2018Docs/blob/master/Lab2-Docker101.md#lab-2---docker-101).
+Make sure you run the SQL Server as described in [Lab 2 - Running Microsoft SQL Server on Linux](Lab2-Docker101.md###sql).

 > ##### Important
 > Update the connectionstring in the appsettings.json file to use the computername instead of localhost or 127.0.0.1.
 We will need this later.